GET TO KNOW US

 SGO will not tolerate any hate within the group and will not encourage those to cancel those who make small mistakes, own responsibility, apologize, and are willing to learn to not repeat them.
 Those who actively participate with a toxic attitude will be asked to leave the company.

-We support politely calling in your fellow Geese if you feel they've said something problematic (messaging them privately).
-You can also write to the Head Operational Team for intervention and we will discuss it with the offending person and move forward from there with appropriate action.
+If you feel a fellow goose has said something problematic, you can also write to the Head Operational Team for intervention and we will discuss it with the offending person and move forward from there with appropriate action.

-Company members are required to follow policies set by the company.
+Company members are required to follow policies set by the company when it comes to work.
 We reserve the right to remove anyone for disobeying our policies.
 Members who feel the need to report someone must do so to the SGO Head Operational Team.

 Discussing the "recruitment" mentality